What if the Honus Wagner T206 Wasn’t a Short Print?

 But, what if the card wasn’t a short print?
 Before we contemplate that, let’s back up a minute.

 We all know the rough story of the card.
 Wagner’s T206 card was produced without his permission.
 The Pittsburgh Pirates star likely was not real happy.
-It is widely believed that he didn’t want his image associated with tobacco products but that doesn’t make much sense because he was in other tobacco card issues.
+It is widely believed that he didn’t want his image associated with tobacco products but that doesn’t make perfect sense because he was in other tobacco card issues.
+Some have said that the tobacco-using Wagner had a particular problem with the cigarette cards and that they were marketed to children.

 Whatever the reason, we know that production on his card was halted relatively early in the printing process.
 As a result, there are not many of the cards around and that, along with the backstory, has driven up the cost to insane amounts, despite the fact that many rarer cards exist.
 In short, it is the most popular card in the most popular set of cards of all time.